Engage Your Visitors!

 The PFAS scandal surrounding the 3M factory in Antwerp has continued to unfold, teetering ever closer to the realms of absurdity.
 While Belgians are no strangers to surrealism, the scandal is as serious as it is ridiculous.
 As the plot progresses, its dramatic turns could make a worthy sequel to Mark Ruffalo's Dark Waters – Donkere Waters anyone?

-The massive pollution and releases of PFOS – one of the most well-known forever chemicals belonging to the PFAS chemical family – and dodgy deals to hush it up have dominated news channels in Belgium for months now.
-The regional government’s reactions were lacklustre at first.
+The massive pollution and releases or PFOS – one of the most well-known forever chemicals belonging to the PFAS chemical family – and dodgy deals to hush it up have dominated news channels in Belgium for months now.
+The regional government's reactions were lackluster at first.
 However, after dawdling for a few weeks, a special commission was set up to investigate the scandal, and to uncover who knew what at what moment.

 https://meta.eeb.org/2021/05/12/talking-industry-accountability-will-the-polluter-pay/

-In June, soil samples in the area led to advice against consuming local vegetables and eggs.
-Another month later, citizens initiated blood serum testing around the 3M site showing PFOS concentrations 10 or 100 times higher than what is considered safe.
-Downstream, the Dutch neighbours complain about getting little information and lots of PFOS, worrying about their fish and mussels cultures, and are considering judicial steps against the Belgians.
+In June, soil samples in the area led to advise against consuming local vegetables and eggs.
+Another month later, citizens initiated blood serum testing around the 3M site showing PFOS concentrations 10 or 100 times higher than what is considered safeDownstream, the Dutch neighbours complain about getting little information and lots of PFOS, worrying about their fish and mussels cultures, and are considering judicial steps against the Belgians.

 The scandal has not only laid bare the threats for humans and the environment but has also revealed a highly dysfunctional administration.
-Authorities and politicians knew of the pollution in 2017 and did nothing.
+Authorities and politicians knew about the pollution in 2017 and did nothing.
 Similar soil pollution problems have been known since 2010 at another 3M plant in Gendorf, Germany – and yet nobody connected the dots.
-In August, it was revealed that 3M discharged FBSA (a C4 PFAS) and its derivatives into the Schelde river without a permit, exactly what happened two years before at 3M’s plant in Decatur, Alabama (US) – again, nobody connected the dots.
+In August, it was revealed that 3M discharged FBSA (a C4 PFAS) and its derivatives into the Scheldt river without a permit, exactly what happened two years before at 3M's plant in Decatur, Alabama (US) – again, nobody connected the dots.
 In full implementation of their imaginary Presents for Polluters Principle, the Flemish even government handed 3M 5 million euros to install technology to abate climate-wrecking F-gases, on which 3M had previously failed to report.

 https://www.brusselstimes.com/news/belgium-all-news/174208/revealed-flemish-government-knew-about-pfos-problem-in-2017/